-10. Do all settings in which the agency provides waiver services have a process for protecting the privacy, dignity, and respect of recipients?

-- □ Yes - □ No. For each setting that does not meet this requirement, list the name and address of the setting, and what the agency will do to bring it into compliance

-11. Do all settings in which the agency provides waiver services have a process for protecting recipients from coercion and restraint?

-- □ Yes - □ No. For each setting that does not meet this requirement, list the name and address of the setting, and what
+10. Do all settings in which the agency provides waiver services have a process for protecting the privacy, dignity, and respect of recipients? ☐ Yes ☐ No. For each setting that does not meet this requirement, list the name and address of the setting, and whether the agency will do to bring it into compliance ıat 11.
+Do all settings in which the agency provides waiver services have a process for protecting recipients from coercion and restraint? ☐ Yes ☐ No. For each setting that does not meet this requirement, list the name and address of the setting, and whether the agency will do to bring it into compliance. ıat